bennyLCK/tp/docs/UserGuide.md

 Format: `delete INDEX`

 * Deletes the person at the specified `INDEX`.
-* The index refers to the index number shown in the displayed address book.
-* The index **must be a positive integer** 1, 2, 3, ...

 Examples:
 * `list` followed by `delete 2` deletes the 2nd person in the address book.